GrahamBenHarper/bcdl/README.md

 First, you'll need to specify a username/password for either database building/updating or for release downloading.
 Currently, you can either:

-`python bcdl.py --user email@here.com --password pass123word`
+`python bcdl.py --username email@here.com --password pass123word`

-or, you may create a file named `user_pass` in the same directory, containing the email on the first line, password on the second, and nothing else in the file:

-*./user_pass*

-first line: `email@here.com`

-second line: `pass123word`

-Next, you'll need to pass the `--debug` flag, *and* you'll still need to provide a username/password, but they will be ignored by **bcdl**:

-`python bcdl.py --debug --user gibberish --password gibberish`

-You may also intentionally enter an incorrect username/password, and simply sign in on your own once the selenium window pops up.
-You will have `SIGN_IN_WAIT_TIME` seconds to do so, which is 15 seconds by default, but this can be changed via the argument `--sign_in_wait_time`.
-For example, the following command allows you 60 seconds to sign in manually:
+Or, if you do not provide the `--username` or `--password` flags, you can sign into the selenium window when it pops up.
+You will have `SIGN_IN_WAIT_TIME` seconds to do so, which is 60 seconds by default, but this can be changed via the argument `--sign_in_wait_time`.
+For example, the following command allows you 120 seconds to sign in manually:

-`python bcdl.py --user gibberish --password gibberish --sign_in_wait_time 60`
+`python bcdl.py --sign_in_wait_time 120`

-(in the above example, the login will fail, and you'll have 60 seconds to type in your username/password yourself)

 Also of note is that, no matter which way you choose to sign in, you may have to solve a captcha.
-The point of the `SIGN_IN_WAIT_TIME` variable is to allow time to complete the captcha.
+The point of the `SIGN_IN_WAIT_TIME` variable is to allow enough time to complete the captcha.

 ### Database building/updating